AlbrechtL/welle.io/RASPBERRY-PI.md

 **ON RASPBERRY PI:**

-27. Find the file "welle-io" and run it to enjoy Welle.io on your Raspberry Pi.
+27. Find the file **welle-io** and run it to enjoy Welle.io on your Raspberry Pi.
     Open a new terminal and type:
     ```
 	./welle-io